-- (1) All students shall receive health/physical education under the supervision of a properly certified teaching staff member as required by the New Jersey Department of Education. - (2) The Principal or designee will ensure there is ageappropriate equipment and supplies available during recess time for students to participate in physical activities. - (3) Students will be encouraged by school staff members supervising student recess time to participate in some type of physical activity, which may include, but not be limited to: walking; playing games that require physical activity, such as kick ball, volleyball, baseball, basketball, etc.; rope jumping; and/or using playground equipment. - (4) The Principal will encourage classroom teachers to incorporate brief, physical activity breaks into the school day to establish an environment that promotes regular physical activity throughout the school day. - (5) The Principal or designee will coordinate special events that highlight physical activity, which may include field days, walk-a-thons, and activity tournaments or competitions.
-The Principal or designee may involve parents, community members, and students in the planning of these events. - b.
-The following activities will be coordinated in each middle school in the district: - All students shall receive health/physical education under the supervision of a properly certified teaching staff member as required by the New Jersey Department of Education.
+- c.
+The school lunch menu will include nutritional information, activities, recipes, and/or any other information that encourages the selection of healthy food items and for students to make informed choices about nutrition, health, and physical activity. - 3.
+Goals for Physical Activity - a.
+The following activities will be coordinated in each elementary school in the district: - All students shall receive health/physical education under the supervision of a properly certified teaching staff member as required by the New Jersey Department of Education. - (2) The Principal or designee will ensure there is ageappropriate equipment and supplies available during recess time for students to participate in physical activities. - 3) Students will be encouraged by school staff members supervising student recess time to participate in some type of physical activity, which may include, but not be limited to: walking; playing games that require physical activity, such as kick ball, volleyball, baseball, basketball, etc.; rope jumping; and/or using playground equipment. - (4) The Principal will encourage classroom teachers to incorporate brief, physical activity breaks into the school day to establish an environment that promotes regular physical activity throughout the school day. - 5) The Principal or designee will coordinate special events that highlight physical activity, which may include field days, walk-a thons, and activity tournaments or competitions.
+The Principal or designee may involve parents, community members, and students in the planning of these events.